ericmandel/pdflinks/README.md

 Which Java?
 -----------

-This code works with Java 8.
-I used the OpenJDK version from Azul Systems:
+This code was developed with Java 8 on MacOS.
+I used the OpenJDK version of Java from Azul Systems:

     https://www.azul.com/downloads/zulu/